-Partitioning of pictures into slices, tiles, and bricks
+Partitioning of pictures into subpictures, slices, tiles

 A picture is divided into one or more tile rows and one or more tile columns.
 A tile is a sequence of CTUs that covers a rectangular region of a picture.

-A tile is divided into one or more bricks, each of which consisting of a number of CTU rows within the tile.

-A tile that is not partitioned into multiple bricks is also referred to as a brick.
-However, a brick that is a true subset of a tile is not referred to as a tile.

-A slice either contains a number of tiles of a picture or a number of bricks of a tile.
+A slice consists of an integer number of complete tiles or an integer number of consecutive complete CTU rows within a tile of a picture.

 Two modes of slices are supported, namely the raster-scan slice mode and the rectangular slice mode.
-In the raster-scan slice mode, a slice contains a sequence of tiles in a tile raster scan of a picture.
-In the rectangular slice mode, a slice contains a number of bricks of a picture that collectively form a rectangular region of the picture.
-The bricks within a rectangular slice are in the order of brick raster scan of the slice.
+In the raster-scan slice mode, a slice contains a sequence of complete tiles in a tile raster scan of a picture.
+In the rectangular slice mode, a slice contains either a number of complete tiles that collectively form a rectangular region of the picture or a number of consecutive complete CTU rows of one tile that collectively form a rectangular region of the picture.
+Tiles within a rectangular slice are scanned in tile raster scan order within the rectangular region corresponding to that slice.

+A subpicture contains one or more slices that collectively cover a rectangular region of a picture.

 Figure 3 shows an example of raster-scan slice partitioning of a picture, where the picture is divided into 12 tiles and 3 raster-scan slices.